OCamlPro/alt-ergo/docs/sphinx_docs/Input_file_formats/Native/02_types/02_01_builtin.md

 logic sqrt_real : real -> real
 ```

 The `sqrt_real` function denotes the square root of a real number.
-Alt-Ergo
-only computes rational under- and over-approximations.

 ### Internal primitives